 Budapest, Kazinczy u.
 18, 1075

-In the same area as Las Vegans you will also find multiple other street food trucks, many are heavily meat based but you will find most will have at least one vegetarian option, so be sure to check all of the menus.
-Karavan is a really cool area to have some beers have a laid-back lunch or dinner, especially in the summer.
+In the same area as Las Vegans you will also find multiple other street food trucks, many are heavily meat based but you will find most will have at least one vegetarian option, so be sure to check all of the menus or if in doubt – ask, I find if they can, most street food trucks are happy to prepare a vegetarian friendly dish.

 Budapest, Dohány u.
 54, 1072 Hungary